C41949/fever-dashboard/README.md

 ## Why❓

-> The idea is to use this project to study Vue 3, Vite, ComposotionAPI, Chart.js and related technologies.
+> The idea is to use this project to study Vue 3, Vite, CompositionAPI, Chart.js and related technologies.

 ## Roadmap 🗺️
 This is a summary of the project goals: